 Other Organizations Operating Programs In Puerto Rico

-IVHQ is a world leader in high-quality, affordable volunteer abroad projects, but of course, it isn’t the only organization operating programs in Puerto Rico.
+Of course, IVHQ isn’t the only organization operating volunteer programs in Puerto Rico.
 These are some of the other opportunities available to dedicated volunteers:

 If you choose this program, you don’t have to come with construction expertise.
 All training is provided to you free of charge.
 Current assignments are focused on returning people to their homes, so you can expect to work on roof repair, housing renovation, and rebuilding of community infrastructure.

 Habitat for Humanity is a well-known and widely respected organization that operates in communities around the world.
-Founded in 1976, it connects volunteers with people in need of housing, whether due to poverty, natural disaster, or other tragedy.
-Since it was founded, Habitat has placed more than 4 million volunteers and constructed, preserved, or rehabilitated more than 800,000 homes.
-Based on those figures, Habitat for Humanity is the clear leader when it comes to nonprofit builders.
+Founded in 1976, they connect volunteers with people in need of housing, whether due to poverty, natural disaster, or other tragedy.
+They currently operate in more than 70 countries and has been active in Puerto Rico since 1997

 During the time in-country, students contribute 30 hours to service projects in Villa del Río, a small community outside of San Juan.
 The work is typically related to rebuilding homes damaged by the hurricane.
 When the workday is done, participants are taken on guided tours of the must-see sites, in addition to spending quality time in cultural exchange activities.

 Global citizens are those that feel at home, no matter where in the world life takes them.
 Greenheart Travel is committed to creating opportunities for everyone to become a global citizen.
-Its award-winning programs are carefully designed with an eco-friendly focus, and the organization offers funding for alumni who develop their own sustainable initiatives.
+Their award-winning programs are carefully designed with an eco-friendly focus, and the organization offers funding for alumni who develop their own sustainable initiatives.

 When you participate in Greenheart’s Sustainable Forestry and Permaculture Project in Puerto Rico, you gain hands-on experience with preserving existing rainforests and promoting reforestation of areas cleared for agricultural use.
 This program takes place on a 1,000-acre reserve in the island’s southern mountains, where volunteers are planting and caring for thousands of new native and exotic hardwood trees.

 If you don’t have construction or roofing experience, you can still volunteer.
 The project is overseen by licensed engineers, and you will receive the instruction and training necessary to get the job done.

 When the workday is complete, join fellow volunteers in exploring the island’s natural beauty.
 Wander among buildings notable for their colonial architecture or relax on some of the Caribbean’s most beautiful beaches.